 3. Poor Joint Construction

 And this one will fail at all of these joint lines:

 5. Thin Material

-6. Poor Grading (and Poor Finish)
+6. Poor Grading (& Poor Finish)

-Also notice the disfiguring marks and small holes in the asphalt.
+Bonus: Notice the disfiguring marks and small holes in the asphalt.
 This lot is poorly finished.

 Most parking lot issues can be avoided or mitigated with proper maintenance and care.
 The others... well, those require high-quality construction from the get-go.